Suzanne Halpin

-Suzanne Halpin (née Doyle) is a fictional character in the Irish soap opera Fair City.
+Suzanne Halpin (also Doyle) is a fictional character in the Irish soap opera Fair City.
 The character is portrayed by Sarah Flood.
 She was first seen on-screen during the opening episode in 1989.

-Backstory
+Storylines

 Suzanne first appears as a child (Sarah Flood, her portrayer, was eight at the time).
 She is a member of the Doyle family, a daughter of Bela (Jim Bartley) and Rita.

-Storylines

-Suzanne has a few relationships in Carrigstown.
+Suzanne later has a few relationships in Carrigstown.
 She has one with Floyd Phelan but leaves him after he treats her badly.

 She then has a relationship with Damien Halpin.
 They break up when they feel their relationship is going nowhere.
 In 1998 Suzanne is heartbroken when her sister, Helen, dies.
 In 2000 she is overjoyed when her parents get back together at Christmas.

 In 2001 Suzanne has a relationship with her college lecturer, Fiachra.
 However, she is disappointed when she finds out he is married and has also slept with her best friend, Sarah O'Leary.

-In 2002 Suzanne helps her father, Bela cope with prostate cancer.

-In 2003 Suzanne leaves college and decides to take a year out of Ireland.
+In 2002 Suzanne helps her father, Bela, cope with prostate cancer.
+The following year, Suzanne leaves college and decides to take a year out of Ireland.
 She goes to Indonesia to try to find herself and protect animals in the rainforest there.

 In 2005 Suzanne returns and is quick to resume her friendships with Sarah and Damien.
 She also starts a relationship with Morgan.
 However she is horrified when she learns that he is behind the brutal and savage murder of Gabriel Udenze.
 She quickly dumps him and Morgan is jailed.
 In 2007, Suzanne is told that Morgan wants to see her.
 She reluctantly visits him in prison where he tells her that he loves her and wants her to wait until he has served his time and continue their relationship.
 Suzanne is horrified and turns him down.
 The next day, she learns that Morgan has committed suicide after she leaves.
 Suzanne feels very guilty.